zulip/zulip/docs/production/multiple-organizations.md

 Zulip database.

-Every Zulip server comes with 1 realm that isn't created by users: the `zulip` realm.
+Every Zulip server comes with 1 realm that isn't created by users: the `zulipinternal` realm.
 By default, this realm only contains the Zulip "system bots".
 You can get a list of these on your system via `./scripts/get-django-setting INTERNAL_BOTS`, but this is where bots like "Notification Bot", "Welcome Bot", etc. exist.
 In the future,